PunkUnicorn/The-Return-of-Tom-Thumb/Event - Cornered by bandits.md

-The Knight is ahead of the group for any reason.
+`The Knight is ahead of the group for any reason.`

-Red is behind the group for any reason.
+`Red is behind the group for any reason.`

+`The Knight knows The Tailor is good with his blade, otherwise some bits of the story would need to change but just a little`

 The Knight encounters an abandoned camp and thinks it could be a good place for their/his camp.